Smoothings of Fano varieties with normal crossing singularities: Abstract

 \section{Abstract}

-In this paper we first develop, following Kawamata and Namikawa, a logarithmic deformation theory for algebraic varieties over any field $k$ and we obtain criteria for a Fano variety $X$ defined over an algebraically closed field of characteristic zero with normal crossing singularities to be smoothable.
-In particular, we show that if $T^1(X)\cong \mathcal{O}_D$, where $D$ is the singular locus of $X$, then $X$ is smoothable.
+This paper obtains criteria for a Fano variety $X$ defined over an algebraically closed field of characteristic zero with normal crossing singularities to be smoothable.
+In particular, we show that $X$ is smoothable by a flat deformation $\mathcal{X} \rightarrow \Delta$ with smooth total space $\mathcal{X}$ if and only if $T^1_X\cong \mathcal{O}_D$, where $D$ is the singular locus of $X$.